 Canon 511, Code of Canon Law, 1983

-Each of six regions elects a man and a woman to serve a maximum of two terms (six years).
+- Each of six regions is represented by both a man and a woman who serve for a maximum of two terms (six years).

-The religious of the diocese have a man and a woman representatives.
+- The religious of the diocese have a man and a woman representative.

 - The Council of Priests has a representative.

 - Maori are represented by two members; one from Te Tai Tokerau and the other from Tamaki Makaurau.

 - Five representatives are nominated by ethnic chaplains to serve the same terms as the elected regional members.

 The DPC meets with the Bishop quarterly on a Saturday.
 The meeting includes formation sessions, liturgy, reports from various regions and communities as well as consultation by the bishop with councilors.
 After the meeting a newsletter is sent around the Diocese to inform faith communities regarding the work of the council.
 You can download the latest newsletter here or read it below: